ShinyFabio/OliveHealthR/README.md

 devtools::install_github("ShinyFabio/OliveHealthR")
 ```

 Be sure that your R version is at least 4.0.0.
-Click yes if R asks you
+If R asks you to Install
-something.
+packages that requires compilation, click “No” otherwise the
+installation will take a long time (especially if your computer is not
+powerful).

 <strong>6.
 When installation is completed, you can launch this code if
 you want to download all photos (this step is optional):</strong>